Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

 ```

-* this is a client-side subscription for getting message from others much quickly
+* this is a client-side subscription for getting messages from others much more quickly
 - here you want to install ```npm i pusher-js```

 ```typescript